Enterprise-connect/documentation/ec-guide.md

 > username:password </br>

 #### GET admin/accounts/{group-id}
 After obtaining your credentials and logging in, you will find a variety of APIs available to monitor and explore your Service.
-For the sake of this discussion, we will primarily focus on the *Accounts* family of APIs, which all require authorization in form of 'basic <adm_tkn>'.
+For the sake of this discussion, we will primarily focus on the *Accounts* family of APIs, which all require authorization in the form of 'basic <adm_tkn>'.
 To view the current credentials for a Service, you can use the GET to /admin/accounts/{group-id}.
 By default, your 'group-id' will be the zone-id of the Service, which is conveniently located in the Service URI.

 #### POST admin/accounts/{group-id}/add
 The most empowering API in the *Accounts* family is the POST to admin/accounts/{group-id}/add.
 By providing the required authorization ('basic <adm_tkn>') and the 'group-id' (Service zone-id by default), you can use this API to generate additional IDs which can then be used to configure additional EC agent scripts.

 #### Reusability of IDs
 The IDs are capable of being reused, with some exceptions and limitations.
 - When running multiple EC Servers simultaneously, there needs to be a 1:1 relationship between an ID used for the Server's *-aid* flag and the IP found in the Server's *-rht*